dahsameer/nstuff/index.md

 ---
 layout: home
-title: "Nepal Trivia"
+title: "Nepal Stuff"
 ---

-Welcome to **Nepal Trivia** — a small corner of the web where I collect some lesser-known facts about Nepal.
+Welcome to **Nepal Stuff** — a small corner of the web where I write things about Nepal.
+Sometimes facts and sometimes opinions